ahmedhasandrlnd/navigation/report.md

 * how often to update the network (C): 32

 ### Network Architecture

-The deep neural network has following layers:
+The dueling DQN used in our implementation has the following architecture:

 Branch1      |(in,out)|Layer        | (in, out) | Batchnorm | Activation|Branch2  |(in,out)
 ------------ | -------|-------------|-----------|-----------|-----------|---------|--------